-Supply nominations do not appear to have the same benefits as pipeline nominations.
+Supply nominations do not serve the same purpose as pipeline nominations.
 Forecast gas flows below a pipeline's nameplate may indicate an opportunity for shippers to access 'as available' capacity, or firm capacity via secondary trading.
 In contrast, production below a production facility's nameplate capacity doesn't necessarily mean that the facility could inject additional gas into the system if requested.